ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/index.md

 <ExpandableCard
-title="Wait, I have to pay for this?" contentPreview="Ethereum.org is using Allo Protocol by Gitcoin to execute funding rounds"> Allo Protocol by Gitcoin utilizes a mechanism called <strong>quadratic funding</strong> to allocate funds democratically, optimizing for human impact.
+title="Wait, I have to pay for this?" contentPreview="Ethereum.org is using Allo Protocol by Gitcoin to execute funding rounds"> Allo Protocol is a suite of smart contracts that utilize a mechanism called <strong>quadratic funding</strong> to allocate funds democratically, optimizing for human impact.

 Your donation represents your vote in how the matching funds should be <em>allocated</em>.